Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-code-highlighting-to-markdown-code-blocks.md

 Now that we created our [markdown powered Next.js blog](https://daily-dev-tips.com/posts/creating-a-markdown-blog-powered-by-nextjs-in-under-an-hour/), we want to show off code blocks.

-Code blocks like you would have seen on this website and look like this:
+Code blocks like you would have seen on this website look like this:

 ```js
 function $initHighlight(block, cls) {